Suaralanre/WeRateDogs/README.md

 ## DATA GATHERING

     The archived twitter data was provided by WeRateDogs in a csv format for use by Udacity students for the purpose of this project.
-    The second data - Image prediction data was downloaded programmatically using the python requests module and saved in a single file in a tsv format.
+    The second data - Image prediction data was scraped using the python beautifulsoup library and saved in a single file in a tsv format.
     The third data - retweet count and favourite count was downloaded from Twitter using Twitter's tweepy API to query the data.
     The resulting data from the twitter query was saved in a json format.